bregman-arie/sre-checklist/README.md

 - [ ] Schedule 1:1 meeting with team (probably...manager or lead?
 TBD)
 - [ ] Learn how others are doing it!
     - [ ] https://github.com/upgundecha/howtheysre - so many examples!
-    - [ ] Personal favorite examples
-      - [  ] [Enter the Abattoir](https://achievers.engineering/enter-the-abattoir-ee5e2019f0b3) - very cool idea of the SRE team to provide tooling around creation of "namespaces" - spaces with the all the components the dev team needs
 - [ ] Identify Possible Gaps.
 Few things to watch our for:
   - [ ] Does development team waits on SRE for infra related operations?
   - [ ] Basically going over other check lists in this page :)
 - [ ] Identify SRE team maturity and work on improving it
-  - [ ] Step 1: Operations: SRE is focused on resolving issues, dealing with request
+  - [ ] Step 1: Operations: SRE is focused on resolving issues, dealing with requests
+    - At this step you'll be mainly focused on making sure you and the team are able to respond to any issue raised
+    - Slowly you'll automated processes, fixes and move towards step 2
   - [ ] Step 2: Automation: SRE is moving towards automation and self-service.
 Providing tooling, documentation, etc.
   - [ ] Step 3: Product: SRE is focused on improving the product itself - reliability, performances, etc.